-1. Patients from countries with special travel arrangements (China, Australia, Vietnam, New Zealand, Brunei) may apply for an Air Travel Pass to enter Singapore (subject to approval).
+1. Patients from countries with special travel arrangements (Australia, Brunei Darussalam, Mainland China, New Zealand, Taiwan) may apply for an Air Travel Pass to enter Singapore (subject to approval).

 2. Existing patients from all other countries (excluding countries with special travel arrangements) who require critical follow-ups / with new medical conditions, or new patients requiring treatment not available in their country of residence may apply for a waiver from MOH to enter Singapore (subject to MOH’s approval).
 Their attending specialists can request for a waiver of the requirement to enter Singapore ONLY if it fulfils ALL of the 4 criteria below: